smithy-lang/smithy-rs/design/src/operation.md

 ### Operation Construction
 In order to construct an operation, the generated code injects appropriate middleware & configuration via the configuration property bag.
-It does this by reading the configuration properties out of the service config, copying them as necessary, and loading them into the Request:
+It does this by reading the configuration properties out of the service config, copying them as necessary, and loading them into the `Request`:

 ```rust,ignore
 // This is approximately the generated code—I've cleaned a few things up for readability